 While many tourists use one of the many scuba dive tour charters companies to reach the boat access snorkeling sites, all the charters seem to offer the exact same two trips.
 The two typical trips combine either Hol Chan/Shark Ray Alley or they combine Tres Cocos / Mexico Rocks.
 You may find a tour for snorkeling along with a beach BBQ, but there is limited snorkeling and way too much time on shore at a crowded dirty beach.
 These snorkeling beach BBQ trips also may sell you on offering two or three dive sites during the trip, but it may turn out that you'll only go to one site.
 The best option to enjoying Ambergris Caye snorkeling is to stay at a resort near your desired offshore reef dives and use the resorts boat service.
 Alternately, you can look at the downtown San Pedro piers for a local guide with a dive permit and strike a dear for some boat services.

-Overall, Mexico Rocks is the 7th most popular snorkel dive spot of all 33 snorkeling dives in Belize.
+Overall, Mexico Rocks is the 5th most popular snorkel dive spot of all 44 snorkeling dives in Belize.
+Several of the better snorkeling spots are nearby Mexico Rocks including Hol Chan Marine Reserve, Shark Ray Alley, Tuffy Rocks, Tackle Box Canyon, Esmeralda and Tres Cocos.